16 April 2025

 Mark 15.1-5, Matthew 27.1-2, 11-14, Luke 23.1-4, John 18.28-38.

-So I already wrote about Pontius Pilate, the ἡγεμών/igemón, “ruler” of Judea when Jesus was killed—the Roman military governor, or præfectus, “prefect.”
-After the Judean senate held their perfectly legal trial and sentenced Jesus to death, according to the Law they were to take Jesus outside the city, throw him off a cliff, then throw stones down on his body.
-But because of the Roman occupation they weren’t allowed to execute anyone.
-The Romans had to kill Jesus for them.
+After the Judean senate held their perfectly legal trial and sentenced Jesus to death, the Law instructed ’em to take Jesus outside the city, hurl him off a cliff, and throw stones down on his body till he was quite dead.
+But because the Romans had taken over Judea 27 years before, the Romans didn’t permit ’em to execute anyone.
+Only Romans were permitted the death penalty.
+So the Romans would have to kill Jesus for them.

-But first the Judean leaders needed to convince Pontius it was in Rome’s best interests to execute Jesus.
-The prefect wasn’t just gonna execute anybody the Judean senate recommended.
-Especially over stuff the Romans didn’t consider capital crimes, like blasphemy against a god the Romans didn’t respect.
+This meant the Judean leaders had to convince Pontius Pilate, the Roman prætor—the military governor (Greek ἡγεμών/igemón, “ruler”) of Jerusalem—that it was in Rome’s best interests to execute Jesus.
+The prætor wasn’t just gonna execute anybody the Judeans recommended.
+Especially over stuff the Romans didn’t consider capital crimes, like blasphemy against a god the Romans didn’t understand, or honestly, respect.
 So what’d the Judeans have on Jesus?

 Simple: He declared himself Messiah.
 Did it right in front of everybody.

 Messiah (i.e. Christ) means “the anointed,” and since you only anointed kings, it straight-up means king.
 Jesus publicly declared himself Israel’s king.
-That, the Romans would consider treason: The king of Judea was Caesar Tiberius Divi Augusti, princeps (“first citizen”) of Rome.
-Caesar would have a vested interest in putting any antikings to death.
-So that was the charge the senate brought with them, and Jesus, to the Roman prefect.
+That, the Romans would consider treason: The king of Judea was Cæsar Tiberius Divi Augusti, princeps (“first citizen”) of Rome.
+Cæsar would have a vested interest in putting any antikings to death.
+So that was the charge the senate brought with them, and Jesus, to the Roman prætor.

-The senators hauled Jesus to Antonia, a fort Herod 1 had built next to the temple (and named for his patron, Marcus Antonius) so soldiers could watch the Judeans worship… just in case any riots broke out.
-There, they presented their unrecognized true king to Pontius.
+The senators hauled Jesus to Antonia, a fort Herod 1 had built next to the temple (and named for his patron, Marcus Antonius) so soldiers could observe the Judeans in temple… just in case any riots broke out in there.
+The senators then presented their unrecognized true king to Pilate.

 Mark 15.1 KWL